-11.41 is a photographic and literary story about the tragedy that happened in Armenia in 1988.
-It is the story about a huge catastrophe and preposterous beauty hidden in details.
+11.41 is a photographic and literary story about a tragedy that happened in Armenia in 1988, the story of a huge catastrophe and the preposterous beauty hidden in the details.

-Why have two Polish reporters decided to prepare a book about the earthquake which took place in distant Armenia nearly 30 years ago?
-The authors don't share their motivations, they don't confess why they chose this precise place and the tragedy.
-Maybe that's because it was the greatest or the most tragic one or because it occurred in the period of the decline of the USSR and forced the world power to admit its weakness.
+Why did two Polish reporters decide to prepare a book about an earthquake which took place in distant Armenia nearly 30 years ago?
+The authors don’t share their motivations, they don’t confess why they chose this precise place and tragedy.
+Maybe because it was the greatest or the most tragic or because it occurred in the period of the decline of the USSR and forced the world power to admit its weakness.

-Filip Springer was interested in testimonies of survivors.
-Those people struggle with every-day reality, memories and feeling of guilt caused by the fact that they didn't die with their close ones.
-Composed of twenty one short chapters, the book combines a travel diary, an emotional commentary and statistics.
-Photos taken by Michał Łuczak tell the story of the city of Spitak from a distance, and at the same time convey some universal truth.
+Filip Springer was interested in the testimonies of survivors, people’s struggles with their everyday reality, memories, and feelings of guilt caused by the fact that they didn’t die with their loved ones.
+Composed of twenty-one short chapters, the book combines a travel diary, an emotional commentary, and statistics.
+The photos taken by Michał Łuczak tell the story of the city of Spitak from a distance, and at the same time convey some universal truth.
 In the first part the photographer recorded some traces of human presence, and in the third he shows gravestones with effigies of tragically deceased victims.

 Part I and III

-In a silence of her flat, each word rots.
+In the silence of her flat, each word rots.

 Chapters where the emotional engagement of the reporter is less visible read much better.
 This is the case of the second chapter where the author describes the behaviour of animals before the tragedy:

 One day before the catastrophe, Levush Hakobyan visited his neighbour.
 They planned to had lunch together.
 His neighbour had an aquarium, where he kept twenty-three silver guppies.